smartheim/wakaamaNode/docs/api/connection-api.md

 !!! warning
-    If you have specified a "coap://" URI in lwm2m_add_server(...), then publicId and psk will be set to NULL on a connection attempt.
+    If you have specified a "coap://" URI in lwm2m_add_server(...), then publicId and psk will be set to NULL on the next connection attempt.

 The LwM2M specification V1.0 says: